 A lot of entrepreneurs fight to get a stampede of customers when they introduce their product to the market.
 Rightfully so, customers are the biggest return on investment.
 However, don’t put too much pressure of getting a swamp of clients.
 Kenyans can be generally stubborn, and getting new customers could be quite challenging.
 Remember what sought you out to start the business in the first place – delivering a product or service to the best of your ability.
 Just focus on that, along with customer satisfaction and effective marketing.
 In no time, customers will start streaming in, loyal customers will make referrals and before you know it, you will have a pipeline of clients.
 There is no rush or formula; again, trust the process.

-This may not look like fear but it is for many aspirants of entrepreneurship.
+This may not look like fear but it is for many aspirants looking to start a business in Kenya.
 They fear venturing into that field, for fear of being laughed at or seeming crazy; especially those with unique business ideas and those quitting their day jobs to start their own business.
 Kenya has a plethora of odd businesses that makes thousands to hundreds of thousands of shillings a month/year, like selling potatoes from the back of a pick-up truck at the side of the road!
 So yes, anyone who wants to start their own business is very crazy – a good kind of crazy because they are taking a risk.
 Risk takers always eat the lion’s share so go ahead!
 Be crazy!

 This should be at the top of the list because it is the biggest fear of them all.
 Nothing in this life is guaranteed, and so is business.
 Are you likely to fail in your first few months or years in business?
 Absolutely.
 The best of them all have failed before succeeding; read any Kenyan success story and see how this falls true.
 Just remember to fail is to fall down and not get up.
 To fail is to make mistakes and not learn lessons.
 To fail is to quit, even before you try.
 After fear of failure is fear of the unknown.
 After I fall, will I get up?
 And when I get up, will I fall again?
 It’s thrilling yet terrifying not knowing what lies ahead; more of bittersweet.
 The trick is to take the bull by its horns – take every hardship as a challenge and aim to conquer it.
 As you tread along your unknown path, the road will begin to get clearer and clearer.